rocketmlhq/rmldnn/README.md

 # Install

 **rmldnn** is available as [Docker](https://www.docker.com/) and [Singularity](https://sylabs.io/singularity) containers, which substantially simplifies the installation process and increases portability.
 These containers have been tested on Linux Ubuntu 18.04, and should work on all popular Linux distros.
-In addition, **rmldnn** can be run natively on [AWS](https://aws.amazon.com/) or [Azure](https://azure.microsoft.com/en-us/) cloud by spinning up a VM using one of our images.
+In addition, **rmldnn** can be run natively on [AWS](https://aws.amazon.com/) or [MS Azure](https://azure.microsoft.com/en-us/) cloud by spinning up a VM using one of our images.

 - **Docker**